 Here are some insanely sinless and mouth-watering protein pancake recipes that you and your family can enjoy:

-Everything-in-One Protein Pancakes: It’s a one-stop shop pancake!
-Take 1/3 cup of oatmeal (not instant), 1/3 cup of low fat (1%, no salt added) cottage cheese and three egg whites combined with your sweetener of choice, one teaspoon of vanilla, one or two packets of Stevia or a quarter scoop of vanilla protein powder if you really need that extra protein boost.
+3. Everything-In-One Protein Pancakes: It’s a one-stop-shop pancake!
+Take ⅓ cup of oatmeal (not instant), ⅓ cup of low-fat (one percent, no salt added) cottage cheese and 3 egg whites combined with your sweetener of choice, 1 teaspoon of vanilla, 1 or 2 packets of stevia or a quarter scoop of vanilla protein powder if you really need that extra protein boost.
 Mix it all together in a food processor or blender to make a “batter.”
 Pour half of the batter in a preheated, pre-greased pan and cook on both sides.
 Repeat with the remaining batter.
 These pancakes are pretty sweet on their own, but you can top them with fresh fruit, sugar-free syrup or jelly.

 Nutrition Facts (without the protein powder or toppings): 211 calories, 25.8 grams of protein, 22 grams of carbs, 1.9 grams of fat and 2.5 grams of fiber.

-Peanut Butter Protein Pancakes: Here is a simple, yet incredibly delicious pancake that is packed with protein and everyone’s favorite food—peanut butter.
-Combine ½ scoop of vanilla protein powder, 3 egg whites, 1-2 tablespoons of natural peanut butter (or nut butter of choice) and ¼ cup of unsweetened almond milk.
+4. Peanut Butter Protein Pancakes: Here is a simple, yet incredibly delicious pancake that is packed with protein and everyone’s favorite food—peanut butter.
+Combine ½ scoop of vanilla protein powder, three egg whites, one to two tablespoons of natural peanut butter (or nut butter of choice) and ¼ cup of unsweetened almond milk.
 Combine everything in a blender or food processor until a thick batter is formed.
 Pour it into a pre-greased frying pan and cook on both sides.
 If you really want to go for it, top it off with some low sugar or sugar-free jelly for a peanut butter and jelly pancake.

 Nutrition Facts (using 2 tablespoons of peanut butter and no jelly): 322.5 calories, 33.75 grams of protein, 8.25 grams of carbohydrates, 17 grams of fat and 3.25 grams of fiber. (photo credit here)

-There are still healthy and nutritious ways to enjoy pancakes.
+So what have we learned?
+There are still healthy and nutritious ways to enjoy pancakes!
 Some of these are great as a post-workout snack or meal since they’re packed with protein and the best part is that you don’t have to skimp on the fruits or toppings, since you really need those carbs after a workout.
 So the next time you’re in the mood for pancakes, try one of these for lots of taste, but none of the guilt!
 Looking for high protein, low carb breakfast recipes?
 Click here!